megvii-research/video_analyst/docs/TUTORIALS/VOS_MODEL_ZOO.md

 __Nota__:

 [1]  We reimplement SAT with pytorch.
-The J&F is lower than what we trained with internal frame work slightly.
+The J&F is slightly lower than what we trained with internal framework.
+We will continue refining the training code.